Genetic Region Identified for a Children’s Food Allergy

 A recent study by associate professor Anil Mishra, PhD, research associate Xiang Zhu, PhD, and colleagues has reported the significance of the induced expression and protein levels of interleukin 15 (IL-15) in human and experimental eosinophilic esophagitis (EE).
 Notably, transcript levels of IL-15 strongly correlated with esophageal eosinophils in patients with active EE and significantly decreased in patients with improved treated EE, and mouse models of allergen-induced EE demonstrated that the IL-15 receptor, IL-15Rα, was necessary for the development of EE (Zhu X, et al. Gastroenterology.
 139(1):182-193.e7.
 2010.).

-During this past year, co-director Amal Assa’ad, MD, has exemplified the national and global mission of Cincinnati Children’s Hospital Medical Center (CCHMC) through her far-reaching dedication and valued efforts to improve child health.
-She has represented CCHMC as an invited speaker at plenary sessions and international symposia at three national meetings in the USA and five international meetings in South America, Europe, Asia, and the Middle East.
+During this past year, co-director Amal Assa’ad, MD, has exemplified the national and global mission of Cincinnati Children’s Hospital Medical Center through her far-reaching dedication and valued efforts to improve child health.
+She has represented Cincinnati Children's as an invited speaker at plenary sessions and international symposia at three national meetings in the USA and five international meetings in South America, Europe, Asia, and the Middle East.
 In addition, she has contributed as a reviewer of the first evidence-based guidelines for food allergy by the World Allergy Organization (WAO), the WAO Diagnosis and Rationale Against Cow Milk Allergy (DRACMA) Guidelines, and as a writer and writing section chair for the NIH Expert Panel on Food Allergy Guidelines.

 Mast Cells Regulate Homeostatic Intestinal Epithelial Migration and Barrier Function